-The Award is given at IFSCC Congresses to the best scientific paper submitted to any of the 8 issues of the IFSCC Magazine published in the previous 2 years.
-The author must normally be under the age of 40.
-The winner will be awarded a trip to the next IFSCC Congress with the cost of travel, accommodation and registration fees up to, but not exceeding, 5000 Swiss Francs, being paid by the IFSCC.
+The Henry Maso Award is presented at IFSCC Congresses to the Author of the best paper by a young scientist in an issue of the IFSCC Magazine published in the 2 years preceeding the Congress.
+The author must be 40 years old or younger when the article in published.
+The winner is awarded a trip to the next IFSCC Congress to accept the Award, with the cost of travel, accommodations and registration fees up to 5000 Swiss Francs being paid by the IFSCC.

-- be no more than 40 years old when the paper was published in the IFSCC Magazine
+- be no more than 40 years old when their paper is published in the IFSCC Magazine

-- not enter the 2017 Maison G de Navarre Award
+- not have submitted an essay for the 2017 Maison G de Navarre Young Scientist Prize

-The applicant enters the competition by submitting a full scientific paper on cosmetic or cosmetic related disciplines to the IFSCC, indicating that they wish to be considered for the Henry Maso Award.
+The applicant enters the competition by submitting a full scientific paper in English on cosmetic or cosmetic related disciplines for publication by the IFSCC Magazine, indicating that they wish to be considered for the Henry Maso Award.
 The paper and Entry Form should be sent electronically to the IFSCC Secretary General at firstname.lastname@example.org Note that there is no firm deadline for submission.
 However, it is suggested that papers and Entry Forms be submitted by 30 August 2017 to allow sufficient time for publication consideration.

-Applicants must be members of good standing in their Society, which in turn must be current in its Federation subscription.
-Applicants must submit proof that they are actively employed in a technical capacity in the Cosmetic Industry or related Academia and that they meet the relevant requirements.
+Applicants must be members of good standing in their Society, which in turn must be current in its Federation Dues.
+Applicants must submit proof of age and proof that they are actively employed in a technical capacity in the Cosmetic Industry or related Academia.

 The winner for 2016 was John Jimenez of Bogotá, Colombia.
 John's winning paper was the Application of Eye-Tracking Methodology for Fragrance Evaluation.
 He was presented with his illuminated scroll at the IFSCC 29th Congress held in Orlando, Florida (USA) in October 2016.
 As the 2016 Henry Maso Award winner, his trip to Orlando and registration fees for the Congress was covered by the IFSCC.